Frequently Asked Questions

 How do I find out about activities provided for the resident?

 We strive to create social programs and individualized activities to match the capabilities and needs of each resident.
-This also has a powerful impact in the healing process of those residents involved in some type of rehabilitation.
+This also has a powerful impact on the healing process of those residents involved in some type of rehabilitation.
 Specific activities include: musical performances, current events update, reading the newspaper, singing exercises, fitness activities, stretching exercises, religious meetings, outside entertainment, games, trivia, and history.
 We also strongly encourage families to participate with the residents in various activities.

 A monthly calendar is posted to keep residents informed of upcoming events such as birthday parties, movies, musical programs, family night, ice cream socials and other special events.
-We always welcome friends and families to visit and attend our special events.
+We always welcome friends and families to visit and attend special events.

 How is the laundry done?
 Can family members take laundry home?

 Should you wish to have Cedarcrest Care Center wash the laundry please notify the front office upon admission.
-Subsequently, if a family/care giver is going to take care of the laundry at home, please let the nursing station know your plans.
+Subsequently, if a family/caregiver is going to take care of the laundry at home, please let the nursing station know your plans.
 This way, the staff can place a sign on the closet door notifying our housekeeping staff to leave the clothing for family pick up.
 We request that family provide a hamper for clothes and pick it up twice a week.

 All personal clothing is washed in an industrial washing machine at a temperature of 180 degrees.
 Make sure your loved ones’ clothing is appropriate for washing and drying in these hot temperatures.
 Avoid bringing clothing that requires cold or warm water, special care, or is subject to damage and fading.
 All clothing must be labeled.
 Please label the clothing with the resident’s name, NOT the room number or initials.
 Mark clearly and in large letters on the inside neckline or waistband.
 All items must be marked including socks, shoes, and other personal items.